 Factoring is a straightforward process.
 First, a business enters into an agreement with a factoring company.
 The business performs their work and bills as normal.
 Instead of sending the invoice to their customer, the invoices go to the factoring company.
-Once the factoring company purchases the invoice, it deposits up to 95 percent of the invoice amount directly into the business’s bank account within 24 hours.
+Once the factoring company purchases the invoice, it deposits a percentage of the invoice amount directly into the business’s bank account within 24 hours.
 Once the end customer pays the invoice, the factoring company pays the remaining balance minus a small fee.

 While many businesses turn directly to a bank when they need working capital, it’s not as easy as you may think.
 The process of getting business loans or business lines of credit can take months and creates debt on your balance sheet.
 Banks use your company’s credit to qualify the business for business loans and business lines of credit.
 Companies with no credit or less-than-perfect credit can’t obtain substantial cash to maintain and grow their business.
 Even if your business does qualify there’s a limit to how much you can access, which can hold your business back from its ability to grow.

 |Factoring Receivables||Business Loan & Business Lines of Credit|

 |Qualify based on your customers’ credit||Qualify based on the credit of your business|

 |Cash within 24 hours or less||Funding in 1-2 months|

 |Invoices serve as collateral||Inventory, equipment, assets, etc., serve as collateral|